hancules/ProbeResponses/README.md

 ```
 For, example `human_outputs_sorted["mother"]["hyp"]["the {0} is a kind of {1}"]` includes responses from human annotators to the probe *the mother is a kind of ___*.
+Note that a probe is defined as a prompt that its {0} is filled by a target word.
+All prompts for each relation can be found in the `prompts` folder.

 # Statistics
 |  Relation   | #Target words  | #Prompts |